SMTorg/smt/doc/_src_docs/applications/ego.rst

 Beside the Expected Improvement, the implementation here offers two other infill criteria:

 * SBO (Surrogate Based Optimization): directly using the prediction of the surrogate model (:math:`\mu`)
-* UCB (Upper Confidence bound): using the confidence interval: :math:`\mu -3 \times \sigma`
+* UCB (Upper Confidence bound): using the 99% confidence interval :math:`\mu -3 \times \sigma`

 References
 ----------

 ..
+[1] Mockus, J. (1975).
+On Bayesian methods for seeking the extremum.
+In Optimization Techniques IFIP Technical Conference (pp. 400-404).
+Springer, Berlin, Heidelberg.

+..
+[2] Kushner, H. J. (1962).
+A versatile stochastic model of a function of unknown and time varying form.
+Journal of Mathematical Analysis and Applications, 5(1), 150-167.

+..
+[3] Kushner, H. J. (1964).
+A new method of locating the maximum point of an arbitrary multipeak curve in the presence of noise.
+Journal of Basic Engineering, 86(1), 97-106.

-[1] Jones, D. R., Schonlau, M., & Welch, W. J. (1998).
+..
+[4] Jones, D. R., Schonlau, M., & Welch, W. J. (1998).
 Efficient global optimization of expensive black-box functions.
 Journal of Global optimization, 13(4), 455-492.

 Usage
 -----